 The use of the program courses in another major or minor must be approved by the undergraduate chair of the respective department.
 Course titles, units of credit, and grades are placed on the College transcript.

-In addition to Autumn tuition, students pay a Paris program fee and a nonrefundable study abroad administrative fee.
-The tuition and Paris program fee are paid via myUChicago in conformity with the home campus payment schedule, and the nonrefundable study abroad administrative fee is submitted when accepting a place in the program.
-Precise figures for the 2022–2023 academic year are listed below:
+Study abroad students pay regular Summer Quarter tuition at the one-course rate, a program fee, and a nonrefundable study abroad administrative fee.
+The tuition and program fee are paid in conformity with the home campus payment schedule, and the nonrefundable study abroad administrative fee is submitted when accepting a place in a program.
+Precise figures for Summer 2024 are listed below:

-Autumn tuition: as set by the Bursar’s Office
+Summer tuition: as set by the Bursar’s Office for one course

 Study abroad administrative fee: $675